pedrohrb7/Searching4/README.md

 ### `Attention Points`

-**You should create your own access key and use for your purpose**
+**You should create your own access key at Twitter Develop website** After create your key copy and paste in the .env file

-Why ?
-Because if I change my key this one (and this project) will stop work

 ### `Team`